The Behavioral Toolbox

 Examples

-In the examples shown below, a trajectory of a discrete-time linear time-invariant system — the data — is given and the goal is to find some property of the data-generating system or solve a problem with the data-generating.
-It is assumed that the data fully specifies the system (see Section 3.7 in the documentation).
+In the examples shown below, a trajectory of a discrete-time linear time-invariant system — the data — is given and the goal is to find some property of the data-generating system or solve a problem involving the data-generating system.
+The data is assumed to fully specify the system — a condition that is verifiable from the data and the system’s complexity (number of inputs and order).

 Finding the number of inputs